Household Products That Can Damage Your Stone Surfaces

 These scratches can trap dirt, making it harder to clean stone surfaces and maintain a hygienic environment.

-Tip: Change any tool with a coarse grain for a microfibre or soft cloth to protect the surface from damage while ensuring a thorough clean.
+Tip: Replace any coarse cleaning tool with a microfibre or soft cloth to protect the surface from damage while ensuring a thorough clean.

 Stains from oil-based substances, soap scum, and organic spills can be difficult to remove without damaging the stone further.